Coppersmith's lattices and "focus groups": an attack on small-exponent RSA: Conclusions

 \section{Conclusions}

-We have considered the small-exponent RSA problem and attacks on it using Coppersmith's method, which relies finding short vectors in a lattice.
-Using theoretical and experiment observations, we proposed a principled technique to restrict lattice reduction to carefully-selection portions of the lattice, based on the behaviour of simpler examples.
-This is illustrated by our ``focus group'' attack, which specifically takes into account which parts of the lattice are likely to be used.
-When applied to the small-exponent RSA problem, it points to a geometric structure of the lattice in Boneh-Durfee's attack \cite{BD} that can be leveraged to halve the running time of the lattice reduction step.
+We have considered the small-exponent RSA problem and attacks on it using Coppersmith's method, which relies on finding short vectors in a lattice.
+Using theoretical and experimental observations, we have proposed a principled technique to restrict lattice basis reduction to a carefully-selected sublattice, based on the behaviour of simpler examples.
+This ``focus group'' attack specifically takes into account which parts of the lattice are likely to be used.
+When applied to the small-exponent RSA problem, it points to a geometric structure of the lattice in Boneh-Durfee's attack \cite{BD} that can be leveraged to reduce the running time and memory usage of the lattice basis reduction step, while allowing the attack to be applied to more RSA keys.

 Several interesting questions remain for future investigations.
-For example, the use of the L2 \cite{NS} lattice reduction algorithm instead of \cite{LLL} accounted for a several hundred bit improvement in some experiments.
-Is is possible that special features of the lattices generated by Coppersmith's method can be exploited by new, specially designed lattice reduction algorithms?
-After all, Figure~\ref{fig:clumps} suggests these lattices strongly differ from random lattices, which opens the door to such a possibility.
-Is it possible to specifically understand from initial principles which parts of the lattice are not used, and perhaps redesign Coppersmith's method to include more useful vectors from the outset?
+For example, Mathematica's implementation of the L2 \cite{NS} lattice basis reduction algorithm accounted for a several hundred bit improvement in some experiments over previous work (which instead used LLL \cite{LLL}), an improvement which cannot be explained by hardware advances alone.
+Is it possible that special features of the lattices generated by Coppersmith's method can be exploited by new, specially designed lattice basis reduction algorithms?
+After all, Figure~\ref{fig:clumps} suggests these lattices strongly differ from random lattices, which opens the door to such a prospect.
+Is it possible to specifically understand from initial principles (or perhaps even by machine learning) which parts of the lattice are not used, and perhaps redesign Coppersmith's method to include more useful vectors from the outset?
+Finally, might the difficult issue of algebraic independence (which is needed to establish rigorously provable results) be easier to settle using these smaller sublattices?